 Once you have your channel art you will also want to select an avatar.
 This could be your headshot or business logo.

 YouTube also allows you to upload a watermark that appears in the lower corner of your videos.
 This protects your videos and helps viewers begin to recognize your brand.
 You can find the watermark option under Branding in your creator studio.

 Now for you YouTube Channel thumbnails!

 Thumbnails are super important.
 While YouTube will give you three auto-generated thumbnail options these are not ideal.
-You will want to create your own custom thumbnails.
+Create your own custom thumbnails.
 You can use BeFunky as your YouTube Thumbnail Maker in both the photo editor and designer.
 The thumbnails can be created in landscape form and must be resized to 1280 x 720 px to look their best.

 If you need some free stock photos for your thumbnails and channel art, be sure to pay Pixabay a visit.
 The BeFunky Designer is fully integrated with Pixabay allowing you to search over 1 million free stock photos right within the platform.
 I used Pixabay and BeFunky to create the blog graphic at the beginning of this post.

 And last, but not least, another way to brand your videos and channel is with YouTube end screen.

 Derral Eves shows you how: